 Some clients routinely forget to pay invoices.
 And there is nothing more embarrassing than trying to get your client to pay a due invoice without being rude.
 With online payment solutions, you can easily use friendly auto-reminders several days before the payment is actually due.
 When payments are not received on time, you can set automated triggered notifications and send out payment reminders via email or SMS.

-If you’re ready to start accepting, receiving and processing online payments, it’s worth investing in an all-in-one solution that can handle your billing from A to Z. It should enables you to create and send invoices, record payments and follow up.
+When you are ready to start accepting online payments, it’s worth investing in an all-in-one solution that can handle your billing from A to Z. It enables you to create and send invoices, record payments and follow up.
 Choose a solution that works with your business and the platforms you already use, and you’ll be up and running in no time.
 Say goodbye to old-school paper-based invoices and allocate all your new-found free time to ensuring your clients are happy with your services.